AmDeep/DividendYield-BraveRepo/README.md

 ## Dividend risk and diversification
 The final step is to be aware of the potential risks and challenges associated with dividend investing.
 Dividend risk is the possibility that a company may cut or suspend its dividends due to financial difficulties, regulatory changes, or strategic shifts.
 This can reduce your income and lower your share price.
 Diversification is the strategy of spreading your investments across different companies, sectors, and markets.
 This can reduce your exposure to specific dividend risks and increase your chances of finding profitable opportunities.

 ## Liquidity Indicators
+Liquidity ratios are used to determine a company’s ability to pay its short-term debt obligations.
+- Net working capital = current asset - current liabilities It is a measure of a company’s liquidity and its ability to meet short-term obligations, as well as fund operations of the business.
+Since the dividend is typically paid within 12 months, the dividend would be classified as a current liability.
+As you can see in the visual below, when the company records the dividend, current liabilities increase, which cause net working capital to decrease.
+- Cash ratio = cash (& cash equivalent) / total current liability
+The cash ratio is a liquidity ratio that measures a company's ability to pay off short-term liabilities with highly liquid assets.
+Compared to the current ratio and the quick ratio, it is a more conservative measure of a company's liquidity position.
-Net working capital = current asset - current liabilities Current ratio = total current asset / total current liability Quick ratio = (cash (& cash equivalent) + accounts receivable) / total current liability Cash ratio = cash (& cash equivalent) / total current liability Debt to Equity Ratio = Total Debt / Owner or Shareholders’ Equity The debt to equity ratio tells you how much your business depends on equity versus borrowed money.
+- Debt to Equity Ratio = Total Debt / Owner or Shareholders’ Equity The debt to equity ratio tells you how much your business depends on equity versus borrowed money.

 ## Profitability indicators
+The following ratios convey how well a company can generate profits from its operations: net profit margin, gross profit margin.
-Net profit margin = Net Income / Sales Revenue it’s the total amount you keep after taking every expense into account.
+- Net profit margin = Net Income / Sales Revenue
+Net profit margin is the total amount you keep after taking every expense into account.
+Net profit margin helps investors assess if a company’s management is generating enough profit from its sales and whether operating costs and overhead costs are under control.
+It is one of the most important indicators of a company’s overall financial health.
-Gross Profit Margin = (Sales Revenue – COGS) / Sales Revenue Your gross profit margin is how much money your business makes per dollar earned, only taking into account COGS.
-You can increase this margin by lowering COGS—saving money on the wholesale cost of goods and services—or by raising prices…
+- Gross Profit Margin = (Sales Revenue – COGS) / Sales Revenue
+A company's gross profit margin is the money it makes after accounting for the cost of doing business.
+Your gross profit margin is how much money your business makes per dollar earned, only taking into account COGS.
+You can increase this margin by lowering COGS—saving money on the wholesale cost of goods and services—or by raising prices.

 ## Cash flow Indicators
+There are 3 main ratios that are associated with cash flow statement, which indicate a company's financial health and their ability to pay out dividends.
 - Current liability coverage ratio = Net Cash from Operating Activities / Average Current Liabilities The current liability coverage ratio tells you how much cash flow you have for a specific period versus how much debt you need to pay in the near future—typically, within one year’s time.
+A current liability coverage ratio of less than 1:1 shows the business isn’t generating enough cash to pay for its immediate obligations.
-- Cash Flow Coverage Ratio = Net Cash Flow from Operations / Total Debt measures how well you’re able to pay off debt with cash.
+- Cash Flow Coverage Ratio = Net Cash Flow from Operations / Total Debt The Cash Flow Coverage Ratio measures how well you’re able to pay off debt with cash.
 However, this ratio takes into account all debt, both long term and short term.
-Cash flow coverage is calculated on a large scale—yearly, rather than monthly
+Cash flow coverage is calculated on a large scale—yearly, rather than monthly.
+Generally, experts recommend you keep your cash flow coverage ratio above 1.0 to attract investors.
 - Cash Flow Margin = Net Cash from Operating Activities / Net Sales The cash flow margin ratio tells you how much cash you earned for every dollar in sales for a reporting period.